flyinrookie/immaster/README.md

 This mudlib contains the following parts:

-1. engine: external modules, including mudcore and www
+1. ext: external modules, including mudcore and www
 2. system: the framework the game runs on
 3. game: build the world